m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 3. Import the downloaded VM into Virtualbox by selecting the downloaded .ova file.
 The current VM has 4GB of RAM - Feel free to adjust it based on your own laptop configuration
 4. Check you can start the VM.
 - **The used username and password is iotlabs/iotlabs.**
-- Feel free to change the screen resolution in ubuntu or to scale in/out the virtual screen (from the "screen logo" on the bottom left.
+- Feel free to change the screen resolution in ubuntu or to scale in/out the virtual screen (from the "screen logo" on the bottom left).
 - Feel free to create a shared folder between your physical machine and VM (Settings->Shared folder).
 The following mount point can be used: /home/iotlabs/SharedFolder
 - The VM has Atom installed as a possible source code editor